-- Companies will have to tell you specifically what you’re signing up for or opting in to – vague or blanket consent is no longer good enough.
+- Companies will have to tell you specifically what you are signing up for or opting in to – vague or blanket consent is no longer good enough.

 - Have you ever applied for a loan online and gone through an automated decision process?
 You will now have the right to object to this automated decision making.

-- There have been countless stories in the press in recent times about large organisations exposing people’s data, ususally after being hacked.
-Under GDPR If there is a serious breach of your data, you have to be told right away.
+- There have been countless stories in the press in recent times about large organisations exposing people’s data, usually after being hacked.
+Under GDPR, if there is a serious breach of your data, you have to be told right away.

 - At present, you typically have to pay £10 to make a subject access request, which allows you to obtain access to your personal data held by a company.
-Under GDPR will no longer be able to levy a charge for this.
+Under GDPR, a company will no longer be able to levy a charge for this.